The Bump & Beyond

 Black turtlenecks, anything plaid, cowboy boots and overalls.
 That's my list.

 And, I still own, and wear, the overalls that we carried when we opened and I was pregnant with my second.
-23 years ago.
+24 years ago.
 Yikes.
 Risky?
 Maybe.
 But I love a good overall.
 And, yes, it has to be good.
 See below for my definition of not good in a maternity overall.
 Because, opinions?
 Yep, I have them.
-Not right or wrong, but mine.
+Not right or wrong, just mine.

 Okay, but let's talk about overalls and pregnancy!